 Tips for IELTS Listening

 There are a number of things you can do to improve your score.
-Here are a few tips for IELTS listening.
+Here are a few tips and tricks for IELTS listening.

 Don’t forget to breathe.
+This is probably the most important listening tip in IELTS.
 Focus.
 Try to relax if possible.
 Get enough sleep the night before and be sure to eat breakfast if you have your exam in the morning.

 30 minutes is quite a long listening test.
 It can be easy to lose focus, so be sure that you’re at your best!
 Practice doing full tests at home first so that you’re used to focusing this entire time.